-(1) Reconciliation of the additions with the acquisition of property, plant and equipment in the statements of cash flows for the period is as follows :
+(1) Reconciliation of the additions with the acquisition of property, plant and equipment

-- (2) For the amount of capitalized interests, please refer to Note 6.24. - (3) As there was no sign of impairment in 2022 and 2021, no assessment of impairment has performed for both of the years. - (4) Property, plant and equipment used by the Company are not set as collateral.
+- (2) For the amount of capitalized interests, please refer to Note 6.24. - (3) As there was no sign of impairment in 2023 and 2022, no assessment of impairment has been performed for both years. - (4) Property, plant and equipment used by the Company are not set as collateral.